Penzance: Notable residents past and present

-Penzance has been home to numerous persons of note, including actress Thandie Newton, model Jean Shrimpton and cricketer Jack Richards.
+Penzance has been home to numerous persons of note, including actress Thandiwe Newton, model Jean Shrimpton and cricketer Jack Richards.
 Penzance was the birthplace of Maria Branwell, mother of three famous novelists – Charlotte Brontë, Emily Brontë and Anne Brontë.

 Sir Humphry Davy

 Penzance was the birthplace of the chemist Sir Humphry Davy.
-Davy was President of the Royal Society; inventor of the process of electrolysis; the first person to isolate sodium; the first to discover nitrous oxide; and joint discoverer, with Michael Faraday, that diamonds are made of pure carbon.
+He was President of the Royal Society; inventor of the process of electrolysis; the first person to isolate sodium; the first to discover nitrous oxide; and joint discoverer, with Michael Faraday, that diamonds are made of pure carbon.
 Today he is possibly best known as the inventor of the Miner's Safety Lamp, or Davy lamp.
 There is a statue of Davy at the top of Market Jew Street, near the house in which he was born.
 One of Penzance's secondary schools is also named after the scientist, and runs as a music and maths community college.
-Robert Dunkin, a Penzance sadler and maker of scientific instruments, taught Davy the basis of practical science.
+Robert Dunkin, a Penzance saddler and maker of scientific instruments, taught Davy the fundamental principles of practical science.